Pediatric Surgery Fellowship

 Mission & Goals

-1. Train the next generation of highly competent, innovative academic leaders in pediatric surgery.
+1. Train the next generation of highly competent, innovative academic leaders in pediatric surgery to lead highly diverse, multidisciplinary teams

-2. Provide a positive, supportive and safe learning environment for our trainees to achieve their maximum potential.
+2. Provide a positive, supportive and safe learning environment and culture for the different academic phenotypes to achieve their maximum potential where fellows are happy, healthy and thriving in and out of the OR

 Rotations